California divorce tax issues with financial planning lawyer Scott Levin

 Business Interests

-You might need to get the business valued, which can affect capital gains taxes later.
-If you’re going to sell the business, the timing of the sale can matter for taxes.
-These are complex issues that require the knowledge of a California divorce lawyer with divorce financial expertise who understands both divorce law and business law.
+You may need to have the business professionally valued, as this can significantly impact potential capital gains taxes in the future.
+If you plan to sell the business, the timing of the sale can also play a crucial role in determining your tax obligations.
+These are intricate matters that demand the expertise of a California divorce lawyer with financial planning expertise like Scott Levin is so valued.

 Tax Debt and Refunds